American Horror Story: Filming

-The pilot episode was shot on location in a house in Country Club Park, Los Angeles, California, which serves as the haunted house and crime scene in the series.
+Production and shooting for the first season began on 27 July 2011.
+The pilot episode was shot on location at the Rosenheim Mansion in Country Club Park, Los Angeles, California, which serves as the haunted house and crime scene in the series.
 Designed and built in 1908 by Alfred Rosenheim, the president of the American Institute of Architects' Los Angeles chapter, the Tudor or Collegiate Gothic-style single family home was previously used as a convent.
 The first season was filmed on sets which are an exact replica of the house.
 Details such as Louis Comfort Tiffany stained glass windows and hammered bronze light fixtures were recreated to preserve the look of the house.

 Production and shooting for the second season began in late July 2012 for a scheduled premiere in mid October.
 The exteriors for the second season were filmed in Hidden Valley, Ventura County, California, a rural area outside Los Angeles, although the season took place in Massachusetts.

 Principal photography for the third season began on July 23, 2013, in New Orleans, Louisiana.
 It was first reported that the season would be filmed in multiple locations, but filming primarily took place in New Orleans.

 Principal photography for the fourth season began on July 15, 2014, in New Orleans, though the story takes place in Jupiter, Florida.

 Principal photography for the fifth season began on July 14, 2015, in Los Angeles, California, where the story also takes place.
 Murphy revealed a six-story hotel set was being built on the Fox lot.
 A dummy set of the hotel was built at the 2015 San Diego Comic-Con, showing an Art Deco-style building from the 1920s, inspired by the old Hollywood era.

 Filming for the sixth season began on July 6, 2016, at Santa Clarita, California.
 Set constructions include a colonial settler home to speculate the disappearance of the Roanoke Colony.

 Filming for the seventh season was originally planned to begin in Orange, California, in June 2017 before it was moved to May instead.

 Filming for the eighth season began on June 16, 2018.
 It was filmed in multiple locations.

 On July 11, 2019, Murphy confirmed that the ninth season had begun filming.

 Season 10 was originally supposed to film in March 2020, but was delayed to the Fall due to COVID-19.
 On November 2, Sarah Paulson confirmed via Instagram livestream that filming is set to begin either November 9, 10, or 11.
 On December 2, Lily Rabe confirmed that filming had begun.
+Filming began December 2, 2020 and wrapped September 27, 2021.